artemis-analytics/artemis/docs/artemis.md

 ### Data standardization

 Open standards allow for systems to directly communicate with each other.
-Direct communication using standard protocols and data formats
+Direct communication using standard protocols and data formats simplifies system architecture, reduces ecosystem fragmentation, improves interoperability across processes, and eliminates dependency on proprietary systems.
-* simplifies system architecture
-* reduces ecosystem fragmentation
-* improves interoperability across processes.
-* eliminates dependency on proprietary systems.
 Most importantly, common data formats faciliate code reuse, sharing, effective collaboration and data exchange, resulting in algorithms and libraries which are supported by a large open community.